-Located in Guinea, the Chimpanzee Conservation Center (CCC) is a sanctuary established in 1997 to address increasing emergency situations in chimpanzee populations.
-Located in Upper Guinea in the National Park of Upper Niger, CCC has three major goals:
+Located in Guinea, West Africa, within the Haut Niger National Park, the Chimpanzee Conservation Center (CCC) is a sanctuary established in 1997 to address increasing declines in chimpanzee populations due to the pet trade.

-- Rescue orphaned chimpanzees confiscated by the Guinean government, give them the best possible living conditions and rehabilitate them for a return to the wild when possible.
+- Rescue orphaned chimpanzees confiscated by the Guinean government, and provide the best living conditions.

 Sheltering and rehabilitating chimpanzees

 The CCC rehabilitates orphaned chimpanzees who are victims of the pet trade and who’s mothers and often other group members have been killed for bushmeat.
 Upon arrival at CCC, chimpanzees often have serious health conditions that need around the clock care.
 They most often suffer from skin and respiratory diseases, psychological disorders related to abuse and captivity as well as malnutrition.
 After a period of quarantine, the chimpanzees are integrated with a group of their peers.

 Upon arrival, chimpanzees often have serious health conditions that need 24-hour care and monitoring.
 The most common conditions include: skin and respiratory diseases, malnutrition and psychological disorders related to abuse and captivity.
 After the 3 months mandatory quarantine, the chimpanzees are provided with the best possible living conditions that meet their age-appropriate needs.
 As chimpanzees grow older and integrate into peer groups, human contact is reduced in preparation for release back in to the wild, when possible.